Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 Image credit: www.tivolicinemas.com

-If you’re yet to visit a cinema since rules have changed, make Tivoli Cinema your destination for an unforgettable cinema outing.
-A new venue for film enthusiasts, Tivoli cinema provides an unmatched cinematic experience, merging art-house with mouth-watering café and bar menus, all set within fabulously designed interiors.
+Tivoli Cinema is a destination for an unforgettable cinema outing.
+A venue for true film enthusiasts, Tivoli cinema provides an unmatched cinematic experience, merging art-house with mouth-watering café and bar menus, all set within fabulously designed interiors.

 All of their studios are fully-licensed and boast luxurious extra-wide sofas along with excellent sight and sound.
 If you’re after dinner and a show, order your food in advance and it will be served at your seat just in time for the film to start!